+Output product

-Output product Specialty chemicals
+Specialty chemicals

-Production (metric tons) 300000
+Production (metric tons)

-Capacity (metric tons) 300000
+Capacity (metric tons)

-Direct emissions intensity (metric tons CO2e per metric ton of product) 0.357
+Direct emissions intensity (metric tons CO2e per metric ton of product)

-Electricity intensity (MWh per metric ton of product) 0.669
+Electricity intensity (MWh per metric ton of product)

-Steam intensity (MWh per metric ton of product) 0.164
+Steam intensity (MWh per metric ton of product)

-Steam/ heat recovered (MWh per metric ton of product) 0
+Steam/ heat recovered (MWh per metric ton of product)

 This intensity metric is tracked at a site-level and aggregated for a corporate total.
 The intensity value is tracked annually and part of our emissions and energy reduction targets.
+The numerators for intensities reported in this question are defined as emissions and consumption from manufacturing sites; they exclude offices.
 This intensity covers all products and reflects energy and emissions reduction efforts.